livechat/livechat-public-docs/site/content@beta/agent-app-widgets/agent-app-sdk.md

 * [Details widget](#details-widgets)
 * [MessageBox](#messagebox)

-Neverthless, all widgets created with the SDK share a common interface, which lets you listen to the events happening in the Agent App.
+Nevertheless, all widgets created with the SDK share a common interface, which lets you listen to the events happening in the Agent App.

 > Supposing that `widget` is a widget instance: